ScandEval/ScandEval/docs/extras/radial_plotter.md

 ---
 # Radial Plot

-The section embeds a Huggingface Space for comparing models using a radial chart.
-This might take a bit to load.
-You can go to the original app [here](https://huggingface.co/spaces/alexandrainst/radial-plot-generator).
+This tool can be used to compare individual models across each task in the benchmark, using a so-called radial plot (also known as a spider plot).
+You can access the underlying Hugging Face Space [here](https://huggingface.co/spaces/alexandrainst/radial-plot-generator).

 <script
 	type="module"